vars-cli/vars/README.md

 ## The basics — your personal store

 Start by creating an encrypted store.
-A passphrase is optional — press enter for none.
+An encryption passphrase can be chosen — press enter for none.

 ```sh
 secrets init